-If the U.S. Copyright Office discovers an error or omission in a registration record that was caused by its own is the result of the U.S. Copyright Office's action or mistake, the Office will correct the record on its own initiative without recourse to the supplementary registration. procedure.
+If the U.S. Copyright Office discovers an error or omission in a registration record that was caused by its own action or mistake, the Office will correct the record on its own initiative.
+37 C.F.R. § 202.6(a).
 This procedure is known as a "referral."
+If appropriate, the Office will issue a new certificate of registration containing the correct or missing information, update the online public record for the claim, and cancel any erroneous registrations that should not have been issued.